I want to host a clinic… what should I expect?

 What is customary for lunch?

 Lunch is the responsibility of the host to organize and is up to you to decide.
 You might like to order boxed lunches that they pay for the day of the clinic, have people bring a dish to share or you might like to ask them to bring their own lunch.
+Taco/salad fixings are often a favorite and easy enough.
 You will need to provide lunch for Shawna/Jessie.
 We have no diet restrictions.

 What is the format of the clinic?